rmoff/rmoff-blog/content/post/streaming-data-from-oracle-into-kafka-december-2018.md

 ### Overview of the Pros and Cons of each technique

 _Some of these are objective, others subjective.
-Others may indeed be plain false ;-) Discussion, comments, and corrections in the comment function below welcomed!_
+Others may indeed be plain false ;-) Discussion, comments, and corrections via [Twitter](https://twitter.com/rmoff/) or [LinkedIn](https://www.linkedin.com/in/robinmoffatt/) welcomed!_

 * **Query-based CDC**
   * Pros: